bacdillon/Copilot-Studio-Agents/Dataverse Knowledge Integration/Readme.md

 4. Business terminology understanding via column descriptions & glossary<br>
 5. Synonym support for flexible user queries<br>

-This implementation allows organizations to transform Dataverse data into an intelligent conversational assistant.<br>
+This implementation allows organizations to transform Dataverse data into an intelligent conversational assistant.<br><br>
 Example Queries:<br>
 1. Who is our largest account?<br>
 2. What is their address?<br>